cosmicjs/cosmicjs-node/README.md

 This is the Official Cosmic JS JavaScript Client which allows you to easily create, read, update and delete content from your Cosmic JS Buckets.
 Includes `cosmicjs.browser.min.js` for easy integration in the browser.

 ### Getting started
-Go to [https://cosmicjs.com](https://cosmicjs.com), create an account and set up a bucket.
+Go to [https://cosmicjs.com](https://cosmicjs.com), create an account and set up a Bucket.

 #### Install
 ```